IcaliaLabs/dojo/ruby-training/week_one/README.md

 ## Setting Up

 Before we jump into Ruby, we must first set up our environment.
-In order to be able to
+In order to be able to write and execute Ruby scripts and programs, we must first have an updated version of Ruby installed.

+Trainees using macOS will find that Ruby is installed by default on their machines.
+Other OS users must install both Ruby and a Ruby version manager (Icalia Labs strongly recommends you use [rbenv](https://github.com/rbenv/rbenv))